javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 ## Rethrowing

 In the example above we use `try..catch` to handle incorrect data.
 But is it possible that *another unexpected error* occurs within the `try {...}` block?
-Like a variable is undefined or something else, not just that "incorrect data" thing.
+Like a programming error (variable is not defined) or something else, not just that "incorrect data" thing.

 Like this: